stonezhng/stonezhng_website_old/_posts/2021-06-25-convex-analysis-day1.md

   - \usepackage{mathrsfs}
   - \usepackage{amsbsy}
 ---
-# Relative Interriors of  Convex Sets
+# Interriors of  Convex Sets

 We first define the *Euclidean distance* between two points $x$ and $y$ in $R^n$ :